Triston Casas Player Props: Red Sox vs. Giants

 Triston Casas At The Plate

-- Among qualified hitters in baseball, he ranks 84th in batting average, 26th in on-base percentage, and 38th in slugging.
+- Among qualifying hitters, he ranks 78th in batting average, while his on-base percentage ranks 27th and he is 28th in slugging.

-- Casas will look to extend his five-game hitting streak.
-He's batting .563 with three homers during his last outings.
+- Casas enters this game on a six-game hitting streak.
+During his last games, he's hitting .529 with four homers.

-- In 55.7% of his 88 games this season, Casas has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Casas has picked up a hit in 56.2% of his 89 games this year, with more than one hit in 22.5% of those games.

-- In 26 games this year (29.5%), Casas has picked up an RBI, and in 11 of those games (12.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Casas has had at least one RBI in 30.3% of his games this year (27 of 89), with two or more RBI 12 times (13.5%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 38 of 88 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 39 games this season (43.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.